SR3397/megatts3-sillytavern/README.md

 ## ⚠️ Final Recommendation

 **For voice cloning, use fish-speech instead of this integration.** fish-speech offers:
-- **Excellent voice cloning** with custom voices (unlike MegaTTS3's pre-made-only limitation)
+- **Excellent voice cloning** with custom voices
-- **Only ~2GB VRAM** vs MegaTTS3's 6.5GB+ (3x more efficient!)
+- **Only ~2GB VRAM**
 - **Quality on par with top TTS models**
-- **Much better stability** and easier setup

 **For general TTS (no voice cloning needed)**: Use Kokoro TTS for top quality with minimal VRAM.

-This MegaTTS3 integration was an interesting experiment, but **fish-speech proves you can have excellent voice cloning with reasonable resources** - making resource-heavy, limited diffusion models like MegaTTS3 completely obsolete.
+This MegaTTS3 integration was an interesting experiment, but **fish-speech proves you can have excellent voice cloning with reasonable resources**.

 ---